| Author | Topic: Obituaries for Two QPR Supporters (RIP) (Read 152 times) |

 Several years later in 1980, one rainy autumn afternoon in north London, he and Mary (his girlfriend from Sheffield) and my wife and I got married together.
 Seemingly thrilled by the prospect of a double wedding, the register office staff had put out countless rows of chairs.
 They were clearly downcast when just the four of us turned up.

-In June this year he was told that he had pancreatic ***unfortunate and, when the diagnosis confirmed in July that it was well advanced, he opted against any treatment, to squeeze the maximum quality out of whatever life he had left.
+In June this year he was told that he had pancreatic Cancer and, when the diagnosis confirmed in July that it was well advanced, he opted against any treatment, to squeeze the maximum quality out of whatever life he had left.
 A stalwart Queen's Park Rangers supporter, he drove to Stevenage to watch QPR play a pre-season friendly.

 His overriding concern was for everyone else, and in particular his family.
 To help stem the tide of distressed phone calls and emails, he started a blog, Steve's Last Words, with a brief that echoed the BBC's: to inform, educate and entertain.

 Readers needed a strong stomach for black humour.
 It was achingly honest.
-"I'm dying of ***unfortunate," he wrote, "but I'm still the same bloke.
+"I'm dying of Cancer," he wrote, "but I'm still the same bloke.
 I choose to deal with this head on.
 It wouldn't suit everybody."
 The blog led to a radio interview with Jeremy Vine, but he abandoned it earlier this month when he felt his lifelong capacity to entertain was, finally, beyond him.

 He is survived by Mary and their two children, Daniel and Katy.